 At KIH we have 3 experienced Naturopathic doctors.
-They each have seven to eight years of post-secondary education including 3-4 years of pre-medical university sciences followed by 4 years at an approved naturopathic college.
+They each have 7+ years of post-secondary education including 3-4 years of pre-medical university sciences followed by 4 years at an approved naturopathic college.
 Areas of study include western medical studies including diagnostics and imaging, pharmacology, microbiology and differential diagnoses, however this is followed by studies in a variety of natural treatment methods including clinical nutrition, botanical medicine and Traditional Chinese Medicine along with an additional 1,200 hours of supervised clinical experience.